tommyettinger/jdkgdxds_interop/README.md

 or one at a time using any of its other methods.

 The Json serialization also uses an especially-concise format to store each of the `EnhancedRandom` implementations in jdkgdxds.
-These four classes (`DistinctRandom`, `LaserRandom`, `TricycleRandom`, and `FourWheelRandom`) are sometimes serializable without jdkgdxds-interop, but work regardless of JDK version if you do use this library.
+These classes (`DistinctRandom`, `LaserRandom`, `TricycleRandom`, `FourWheelRandom`, `StrangerRandom`, and `Xoshiro256StarStarRandom`) are sometimes serializable without jdkgdxds-interop, but work regardless of JDK version if you do use this library.
 Better still, you can register `EnhancedRandom` for serialization, so places that have an `EnhancedRandom` but don't specify an implementation can still store one (which includes its implementing class) and read an `EnhancedRandom` back.
 If you have your own class that extends `java.util.Random`, then you probably want to register `AtomicLong` (which `Random` uses internally, and which `JsonSupport` can do) or write your own serializer.

 ## How do I get it?
 The Gradle dependency, with the usual caveats about optionally replacing `implementation` with `api`, is: